amerkay/wildamer.com/content/project/n8n-stripe-subscription-payments-salesforce-npsp-integration.md

 ## Why build this n8n → Stripe → Salesforce NPSP flow?

-While volunteering as a tech consultant with Borneo Orangutan Survival Foundation UK, they needed help automating Stripe to Salesforce NPSP updates.
+While volunteering as a tech consultant with [Borneo Orangutan Survival Foundation UK](https://borneoorangutansurvival.org/), they needed help automating integrating Stripe to Salesforce NPSP.

-They were using **Stripe** for recurring donations and had legacy Direct Debit subscriptions imported from an older provider, **Access Paysuite**.
+They use **Stripe** for recurring donations and had legacy Direct Debit subscriptions imported from an older provider, **Access Paysuite**.
 This process needed to be automated.

 ### The problem: Monthly manual imports 🤦